 Basic Life Support certification for Health Care Providers must be current (within two years) and proof of completion submitted to Castlebranch a minimum of four weeks prior to the beginning of each semester.
 The only agency for certification is the American Heart Association; an online course is not acceptable.
 All immunizations must be up-to-date per current program policy.
-If at any time the student's immunizations are not up-to-date and complete, the student will not be permitted to attend clinical; clinical make-up is not guaranteed.
+If at any time the student's clinical requirements are not up-to-date and complete, the student will not be permitted to attend clinical which will result in course failure.
+This is the student's responsibility to make sure all these documents are up to date and loaded into Castlebranch before the first day of class.